linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Valuation- Measuring and Managing the Value of Companies Full/chapters/Chapter 31 - Mergers and Acquisitions.md

 \text {R e v e n u e s} = \frac {\text {R e v e n u e s}}{\text {S t o r e s}} \times \text {S t o r e s}
 $$

 Exhibit 12.9 reports disguised operating statistics for two big-box retailers we'll call Delta and Gamma.
-Using the operating statistics reported in Exhibit 12.9, we discover that Delta has more stores than Gamma and generates more revenue per store ( $47 million per store for Delta in 2018 versus$ 37 million for Gamma).
+Using the operating statistics reported in Exhibit 12.9, we discover that Delta has more stores than Gamma and generates more revenue per store ( \$47 million per store for Delta in 2018 versus\$ 37 million for Gamma).
 Using the three operating statistics, it is possible to build ratios on revenues per store, transactions per store, square feet per store, dollars per transaction, and number of transactions per square foot.

 Although operating ratios are powerful in their own right, what can really change one's thinking about performance is how the ratios change over time.
 Exhibit 12.10 organizes each ratio based on Exhibit 12.9 into a tree.
 Rather than report a calculated ratio, such as revenues per store, however, we report the growth in the ratio over the period analyzed and relate this back to the growth in revenue.